not-napoleon/exotic-plant/content/garden/on assuming malice.md

 wasn't on purpose, and generally make the person who hurt them feel better about the situation.
 That seems wrong.

-We see a lot of "I was hurt, then I reminded myself 'don't assume malice' and reached out to try to understand..."
-We rarely see "You seemed upset about what I said, but I didn't assume malice and am reaching out to see why you're upset."
+I see a lot of "I was hurt, then I reminded myself 'don't assume malice' and reached out to try to understand..."; I rarely see "You seemed upset about what I said, but I didn't assume malice and am reaching out to see why you're upset."

 ## Outcome matter as much as intentions